-Product Care Association of Canada is a federally incorporated not-for-profit product stewardship organization, formed in response to Extended

-Producer Responsibility (EPR) Regulation.
+Product Care Association is a federally incorporated not-for-profit product stewardship organization, formed in response to Extended Producer Responsibility (EPR) Regulation.
 EPR regulations require producers (as defined by the applicable regulation) to be responsible for the end of life management of products designated under the regulations.
-Producers discharge their obligation under the EPR regulations by participating as a member of PCA's approved recycling program for the designated product.
-PCA operates EPR programs across Canada for a number of hazardous and special wastes.
+Producers discharge their obligation under the EPR regulations by participating as a member of Product Care's approved recycling program for the designated product.
+Product Care operates EPR programs across Canada for a number of hazardous and special wastes.

-PCA began operating the Ontario Paints and Coatings Industry Stewardship Plan ("Paint ISP") on June 30, 2015 for designated Paints and Coatings products, as defined by the program, which could be unused or leftover paint that is no longer wanted by the user.
+Product Care Recycling (Product Care) began operating the Ontario Paints and Coatings Industry Stewardship Plan ("Paint ISP") on June 30, 2015 for designated Paints and Coatings products, as defined by the program, which could be unused or leftover paint that is no longer wanted by the user.
 The Paint ISP was approved by Waste Diversion Ontario (WDO), which has now been succeeded by the Resource Productivity and Recovery Authority (RPRA) as the provincial oversight body for recycling programs in Ontario.

-PCA's EPR programs includes collection, transportation and recycling/disposal services for paint collected under our program.
-PCA's programs also include standards for the management of program paint, public awareness initiatives, and reporting to regulators and other stakeholders.
-The PCA Paint ISP has two collection channels for Paints and Coatings:
+Product Cares EPR programs include collection, transportation and recycling/disposal services for paint collected under our program.
+Product Care's programs also include standards for the management of program paint, public awareness initiatives, and reporting to regulators and other stakeholders.
+The Product Care Paint ISP has two collection channels for Paints and Coatings: